fmlab-iis/Pregel/README.md

-# Case studies of Pregel algorithms
+Case studies of Pregel algorithms
+---

-This repository collects open-source examples for Pregel-like graph processing frameworks.
+This repository collects examples for Pregel-like graph processing frameworks.

-## Case Studies

-###

 ### B-matching